-- Patients with a MUST score of 2 or more should also be referred to a local dietitian, Nutritional Support Team or according to local policy. - Ensure ONS formulary choices are discussed across both primary and secondary care and appropriate switches are made at the point of discharge to a cost effective ONS formulary choice in primary care. - Review prescribing monthly to re-screen and assess the patient for continued clinical need and discontinue treatment when it is no longer indicated. - Where possible, if ONS is still indicated, switch suitable patients to a more cost-effective alternative ONS. - When initiating or switching ONS, a one-week prescription or starter pack should always be prescribed initially to avoid wastage in case products are not well tolerated or liked. - Avoid prescribing starter packs of powdered ONS except as an initial trial (or if shaker needs to be replaced), as they often contain a shaker device, which makes them more costly. - Modular and disease-specific ONS should only be prescribed on the recommendation of a dietitian where there is clinical justification. - Low calorie ONS (1kcal/ml or less) are not recommended for prescribing as they are not cost effective. - Ensure patients and their carers are aware that sip feeds that are not finished in one sitting can be stored in the fridge for up to 24 hours and consumed later to avoid wastage.
+- Patients with a MUST score of 2 or more should also be treated in line with a local policy.
+This may include referral to a local dietitian, Nutritional Support Team or other service where available. - Ensure ONS formulary choices are discussed across both primary and secondary care and appropriate switches are made at the point of discharge to a cost effective ONS formulary choice in primary care. - Review prescribing monthly to re-screen and assess the patient for continued clinical need and discontinue treatment when it is no longer indicated. - Where possible, if ONS is still indicated, switch suitable patients to a more cost-effective alternative ONS. - When initiating or switching ONS, a one-week prescription or starter pack should always be prescribed initially to avoid wastage in case products are not well tolerated or liked. - Avoid prescribing starter packs of powdered ONS except as an initial trial (or if shaker needs to be replaced), as they often contain a shaker device, which makes them more costly. - Modular and disease-specific ONS should only be prescribed on the recommendation of a dietitian where there is clinical justification. - Low calorie ONS (1kcal/ml or less) are not routinely recommended for prescribing (unless specifically recommended by a dietitian with clinical justification) as they are not cost effective. - Ensure patients and their carers are aware that sip feeds that are not finished in one sitting can be stored in the fridge for up to 24 hours and consumed later to avoid wastage.